Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 Native Widgets vs Alien Widgets
 -------------------------------

-Introduced in Qt 4.4, alien widgets are widgets unknown to the windowing system.
+Alien widgets are widgets unknown to the windowing system.
 They do not have a native window handle associated with them.
 This feature significantly speeds up widget painting, resizing, and removes flicker.

-Should you require the old behavior with native windows, you can choose one of the following options:
+Should you require the old behavior with native windows, choose one of the following options:

 #.
 Use the ``QT_USE_NATIVE_WINDOWS=1`` in your environment.

 #.
 Set the :sip:ref:`~PyQt6.QtCore.Qt.ApplicationAttribute.AA_NativeWindows` attribute on your application.
 All widgets will be native widgets.

 #.
-Set the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_NativeWindow` attribute on widgets: The widget itself and all of its ancestors will become native (unless :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_DontCreateNativeAncestors` is set).
+Set the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_NativeWindow` attribute on widgets: The widget itself and all its ancestors will become native (unless :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_DontCreateNativeAncestors` is set).

 #.
 Call :sip:ref:`~PyQt6.QtWidgets.QWidget.winId` to enforce a native window (this implies 3).